mkoohafkan/mkoohafkan.github.io/_posts/2018-09-12-using-self-signed-certificates-with-github.md

 commentIssueId: 35
 ---

-So I started a new job recently (woo)! and have been going through my rites of passage, namely cleaning the dust bunnies out of my cubicle, raiding the supply closet for pens and notepads I'll probably never use, and installing my favorite software on my workstation.
+So I started a new job recently (woo!) and have been going through my rites of passage, namely cleaning the dust bunnies out of my cubicle, raiding the supply closet for pens and notepads I'll probably never use, and installing my favorite software on my workstation.
 I've developed a lot of tools